min2ha/ukwa-site/content/target/57994/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Emily Thornberry predicts no deal with the EU

 Shadow foreign secretary Ms Thornberry said the PM's failure to control her party was causing "intransigence" on the UK side in the Brexit negotiations, which was a "serious threat to Britain" and its interests.